Saswankar1/Blockchain/README.md

 To get started with any of the projects or code in this repository, follow the steps below:

-1. Clone this repository to your local machine using the following command: git clone https://github.com/[your-username]/[your-repo].git
+1. Clone this repository to your PC using the following command: git clone https://github.com/[your-username]/[your-repo].git

 2. Navigate to the specific folder you're interested in: